 Diploma in Humanistic-Integrative Counselling

-Advanced diploma in Humanistic-Integrative Counselling
+Advanced Diploma in Humanistic-Integrative Counselling

-Certificate in working with Children and Young People
+Certificate in Working with Children and Young People

-Certificate in working with Couples and Other Relationships
+Certificate in Working with Couples and Other Relationships

-Certificate in Trauma Therapy
+Diploma in Trauma Therapy

 My work experience includes counselling service to the IAPT / NHS (South London and Maudsley NHS Foundation Trust) and The Awareness Centre.
 I previously worked as a school counsellor, providing counselling service to young children and their parents.
 I worked as a psychologist at a mental health centre for four years.
 I worked as an associate counsellor at Brunel University, Uxbridge.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.